MGITCODES/ReviewHelpfulnessScoring/dataset/README.md

 * MPR
 Mobile Power Reviews (MPR) dataset contains 18,651 reviews posted by 228 users related to the mobile power (id:B018LWQCK0).

-If necessary, please crawl the data from Amazon China(www.amazon.cn) according to the id of the product, and we will be made open-source in the future.
+If necessary, please crawl the data from Amazon China(www.amazon.cn) according to the id of the product, and we will open the two dataset available in the future.

 * Ciao
 The Ciao dataset contains 301,539 reviews involving 43,022 users for 111,821 products.